-Chaplain Society is a group of High school students that come together on Mondays and Wednesdays at lunch to pray for the school community, plan games for chapel, oversee Night of Worship Events, etc.
+Chaplain Society is a group of high school students that come together on Mondays at lunch to pray for the school community, plan games for chapel, and organize Night of Worship Events.

-Chaplain Society was created to encourage a group of students to become prayer warriors over the school, watching for a classmate who is need of prayer, reaching out to those who need a word of encouragement, and living out the Christian faith daily at school.
+Chaplain Society (aka ChapSo) was created to encourage a group of students to become prayer warriors over the school, watching for classmates who are need of prayer, reaching out to those who need a word of encouragement, and living out the Christian faith daily at school.
 BAIS is filled with many teachers and staff members who lead students everyday in the walk of faith, but ChapSo is a great opportunity for students to encourage their own friends and classmates, taking the lead to be spiritually minded and motivated.

 “Chaplain Society is made up of students and exists for students.
 We exist to help and pray for our peers when they need encouragement.
 We exist to glorify God.”